 - Visit the Board's website for OnBoard training guides, webinar recordings, and other resources.

-- Efficiency Enhancements is a new communication with tips and best practices on using Board systems, processes, and forms in the most efficient, effective manner.
+- Efficiency Enhancements is a quarterly bulletin with tips and best practices on using Board systems, processes, and forms in the most efficient, effective manner.
 Sign up to receive these, and other updates, straight to your inbox.

 - The latest versions of several Paid Family Leave presentations are available, including family care, foster care/adoption, military leave, and bonding.
 Visit the Paid Family Leave website for more information.